cjdbarlow/bedside-notebook/anaesthesia/considerations/proneanaes.md

 Place hands over each scapula.
 * Defibrillation be performed in the prone position
 Pads can be placed posterolaterally under each axilla.
+* If in Mayfield clamp
+Remove mayfield clamp for cardiac compressions and CPR.

 ---
 ##References